 Many today, express a sincere disappointment in the overall image portrayed by the Craft.
 The image that was is rarely the image that is anymore.
 Freemasonry has regressed from elegant halls, lavish events, and dapper men to that of run-down or abandoned buildings, and men in shorts and polos that want to sell them various raffle tickets or crummy meal admissions.
 What happened to us?
 Simply put, we got lazy, cheap, and started putting our efforts into excuses, rather than into actual Masonry.
 There is not just one reason for this change, it has been many things over time in regards to appeasing the individual over holding the individual accountable to the precepts of the Masonic traditions.
 With that being said maybe, just maybe, changing the viewpoint of where we meet will change how people treat it; causing a ripple effect of improvement.
 It is much more than a diet Coke fix, as they say.
 However, a step in the right direction sets the course for a new path.

 Every meeting I attend, “Masonic Temple” catches my eye from the arched roofline and it sticks with me.
 It reminds me of where I am going and what my purpose is there.
 It is far from just a Thursday evening with the boys.
 I am there to work.
 The term lodge has been associated with so many different orders throughout the years and is just not taken seriously at the end of the day anymore.
 A Temple is respected and treated differently by those who enter it.
 A Temple is taken care of and not left in shambles.
 But, maybe you don’t have your own building.
 Maybe you rent space from a church or school for your meetings.
 That’s fine.
 The space you are utilizing for your ceremonies becomes your Temple during that time and should be treated accordingly.
 Allow your mind to process that.
 Seriously.
 Instill that into the hearts of your Brothers before engaging your work and instill this into candidates before they ever enter the gate.
 We are not here for the bills, Gents.
-We are here to work, and work of a spiritual nature deserves a spiritual space.
-Think it over my Brother and don’t go to lodge again, go to the Temple.
-Hopefully, I will see you there.
+We are here to work, and the work of a spiritual nature deserves a spiritual space.
+Think it over my Brother and hopefully one day we can sit in the Temple together.

 Alex G. Powers